Haiti

 School of Nursing

-Wesleyan University School of Nursing on the island of La Gonave, Haiti was founded in 2014 by Global Partners missionary, Dr. Janice Cotrone, to provide education and training in nursing skills along with spiritual training and life lessons.
+Wesleyan University School of Nursing on the island of La Gonave, Haiti was founded in 2014 to provide education and training in nursing skills along with spiritual training and life lessons.
 Recently the school ranked first among nursing schools in Haiti based on passing rates of the government RN exam and the proficiency of the students and graduates.
 There are currently fifty-five hard-working, ambitious and enthusiastic students across all 4 years of studies who are committed to changing the face of healthcare in Haiti.
 Students are incredibly grateful for the generosity of financial partners who provide scholarships and help fund a nutritional program that supplements the students’ diet while they are attending the program.

 Explore GPHN